Four Downs with Bob Condotta and Adam Jude: Answering 4 questions after Seahawks’ loss to Panthers

 Condotta: A long-held football maxim is that quarterbacks get too much credit in the good times and too much blame in the bad — it simply goes with the position.
 But the view here is that shouldering Smith with all of Seattle’s woes of late, while maybe inevitable, is a little off base.
 True, his first-play interception Sunday may have been his worst pass of the season and set a harsh tone for the game.
 But he still has only a 1.9% interception rate for the season, on par with the 1.8% Russell Wilson had in his 10 years with the Seahawks, which ranks sixth-lowest in NFL history.
 As coach Pete Carroll said, Smith maybe took a few more chances Sunday than he needed to, surely knowing that the running game would be challenged with Kenneth Walker III sidelined.
 The MVP talk can obviously be shelved for now.
 But Smith isn’t the reason the team is losing.

 Jude: I’m not ready to go that far.
-Statistically, he had his worst game of the season in Week Two at San Francisco.
+Statistically, he had his worst game of the season in Week 2 at San Francisco.
 But when you factor in all that was at stake against Carolina, that was his most disappointing performance, without question.
 But that also speaks to how drastically he has changed the perception about him and his potential, and we shouldn’t dismiss all that he’s done in the first 12 weeks of the season after one so-so game Sunday.
 Now comes his biggest test yet against the NFL’s most dominant defense.
 If he can turn things around against the 49ers, everyone will quickly jump back on the Geno Bandwagon.

 Is there any hope of beating the 49ers Thursday?